-Lawsuit faults Bureau of Indian Education schools conditions
+Lawsuit faults Bureau of Indian Education schools

 The U.S. Department of Interior did not immediately respond to an email from The Associated Press.

+Most of the Bureau of Indian Education schools are located on rural reservations that have been under the control of the U.S. Bureau of Indian Affairs for decades.

 The bureau oversees 183 schools in 23 states.
+The BIE also oversees the Haskell Indian Nations University in Kansas and Southwestern Indian Polytechnic Institute in New Mexico.

+The lawsuit is the latest in a series of problems for Bureau of Indian Education schools.
+For example, the bureau faced scrutiny after a government watchdog report said in March that officials had failed to ensure regular inspections were carried out at dozens of schools, where safety hazards ranged from exposed electrical wires and broken windows to a natural gas leak.

+At one school, Government Accountability Office investigators found four aging dormitory boilers failed an inspection and were blamed for high carbon monoxide levels and a natural gas leak but weren’t repaired until about eight months later.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.